How Should You Store Your Razor After Use? Tips to Make It Last Longer

 - Develop rust

-- Lose sharpness quickly
+- Lose sharpness more quickly

-- Harbor bacteria
+- Allow bacteria to accumulate

-- Cause skin irritation
+- Increase the risk of skin irritation

 How Poor Storage Affects Your Skin